MicahWW/Master/README.md

 # Master
-This is a small collection of programs to be used for a type of home automation, mostly to be used on a Raspberry Pi.
+This is a small collection of programs written in the pursuit of learning.